 What about Confidentiality?

-All files and correspondence are kept locked, and your conversations with Information and Assistance Specialists will remain confidential.
+All files and correspondence are kept locked, and your conversations with ADRC Specialists will remain confidential.
 You may be asked to sign a release of information so we can inquire on your behalf.

 What is the Cost?

-There is no charge for the services that an Information and Assistance Specialists provides.
+There is no charge for the services that an ADRC Specialist provides.